 Nick has been a standard bearer in tattooing for a while, being one of those artists who has consistently raised the bar in terms of what effects are possible on skin.
 He's worked in both skin and paint for the length of his career, cultivating a careful balance between hyperrealism and graphic strength.
 Part of what makes his impressively nuanced tattoo work possible is his process of working in layers- that is, in a large piece, instead of finishing a different part in each session, the whole design gets a light coat each sighting and is built up like a classic oil painting, making possible a whole range of new visual effects.

-These five chapters are just the tip of the iceberg.
+These new chapters are just the tip of the iceberg.
 More material is on the way, and will continue to be added regularly, with the curriculum made to address an increasingly specialized and energetic tattoo industry.
 Reinventing The Tattoo is as detailed and up-to-date as anything of its kind that has ever been published, and will only continue to become more sophisticated as more artists get involved.
-Subscribe now to take advantage of the special introductory pricing!
+Subscribe now to take advantage of this unparalleled educational experience.

 Q) What topics are covered in Reinventing The Tattoo?